Ridwan4D/Reez-tour-guide-client/README.md

 - It also has a guide and use dashboard
 - User will have their bookings and wish list
 - Slider with valuable information

+## If you want to run this project in your device
+- clone the repo.
+- also clone the backend repo.
+- download node modules.
+- and run it.